 I’ve bought seven businesses, but there are plenty of others that eluded me for one reason or another.
 Sometimes you can’t come to terms with the seller.
 That happened to me when I was the only buyer for a tech startup.
-The deal made sense—I’d leverage their technology with my existing customer base—but we couldn’t come to terms on the future evaluation.
+The deal made sense—I’d leverage their technology with my existing customer base—but we couldn’t come to terms with the future evaluation.

 Other times I’ve simply been outbid.
 It’s memorable, and it stings, but it happens.

 Then there are times when the acquisition is right, but the timing is wrong.
 Sometimes, the timing is actually wrong for the seller too, and they don’t end up selling.

 Understand how the process works before selling or buying.